-- (a) An approved hand line shall be placed on every structure or aerial work platform where line work is being performed on energized primary conductors or apparatus. - (b) An approved line with a minimum breaking strength of 2650 lbs. may be used when lowering a person from a pole or elevated position, provided the rope is passed over a cross-arm or fixed member of the structure and is not directly supported by the hand line sheave.
-Sheaves designed for rescue are permitted. - (c) When raising or lowering tools or lightweight material, a hand line, or hand line with material bag attached thereto, shall be used.
+- (a) An approved hand line shall be placed on every structure or aerial work platform where line work is being performed. - (b) Hand lines used for raising or lowering tools or materials shall be appropriate for the type and construction of the structure being worked on. - (1) They must meet the following requirements: - Material: Constructed from a durable material approved for the intended use. - ii.
+Inspection: Be inspected before each use to ensure they are free from damage. - iii.
+Length: Be of the appropriate length. - (c) An approved line with a minimum breaking strength of 2650 lb may be used when lowering a person from a pole or elevated position, provided the rope is passed over a cross-arm or fixed member of the structure and is not directly supported by the hand line sheave.
+Sheaves designed for rescue are permitted. - (d) When raising or lowering tools or lightweight material, a hand line or hand line with material bag attached thereto, shall be used.